Ribbon Schur Functors: Introduction

 \begin{theorem} Let $A$ be any Koszul $R$-algebra (where $R$ is any commutative ring) and $\alpha$, $\beta$ be any two compositions. \begin{enumerate} \item There is a canonical isomorphism of $R$-modules

 where $(-)^!$ denotes the quadratic dual, $\alpha^t$ denotes the transposed ribbon diagram, and $(-)^* := \hom_R (- , R)$. \item There is a canonical short exact sequence

+Conversely, this sequence is exact for \emph{all} compositions \emph{if and only if} $A$ is Koszul. \end{enumerate} \end{theorem} This is surprising since, intuitively, the classical concatenation/near-concatenation identity for symmetric functions may seem like a consequence of the combinatorial/representation-theoretic structure on the symmetric algebra $S^\bullet (V)$.
+Theorem \ref{thm:introKoszulCriterion} tells us that this additional structure is more of a red herring, and the classical identity is actually a consequence of a much more fundamental algebraic property.

+One could also ask if this equivalent formulation of Koszulness is actually useful for proving classes of modules are Koszul, and in Subsection \ref{subsec:buildingKoszulModules} we use this criterion to give quick proofs of the existence of large classes of Koszul modules over arbitrary Koszul algebras $A$.
+In the case of the symmetric/exterior algebras, this criterion for Koszulness gives a very simple proof that a general class of modules parametrized by arbitrary skew-partitions are Koszul.
+Previous proofs that these modules were Koszul only worked for diagrams corresponding to partitions, and resorted to geometric arguments that realized these objects as arising from taking cohomology of line bundles on flag varieties (see, for instance, \cite[Theorem 2.2]{gao2022cohomology}).
+Our proof is totally characteristic-independent, allows for the algebra to be over any commutative ring, and requires no machinery coming from algebraic geometry.

-Moreover, this sequence is exact for \emph{all} compositions \emph{if and only if} $A$ is Koszul. \end{enumerate} \end{theorem} We also generalize this definition of Schur functors to allow for Koszul module inputs, denoted $\bbs^{\alpha}_{M,A,N}$; this is a generalization even in the classical case of Schur functors, and allows for elegant descriptions of the higher derived invariants associated to pairs of Koszul modules:
+We also generalize this definition of Schur functors to allow for module inputs $M$ and $N$, denoted $\bbs^{\alpha}_{M,A,N}$; this is a generalization even in the classical case of Schur functors, and allows for elegant descriptions of the higher derived invariants associated to pairs of Koszul modules:

 \begin{theorem} Let $A$ be a Koszul algebra and $N$ (resp. $M$) a left (resp. right) Koszul $A$-module.
 Then there is a canonical isomorphism of $A$-modules

 If $M$ is instead a left $A$-module, then there is a canonical isomorphism of $A$-modules